eddyerburgh/blog/_posts/2017-05-07-stub-file-dependencies-vue-unit-tests.md

 tags: []
 comments: []
 ---
-In this tutorial we will see how to stub dependencies in vue unit tests.
+In this tutorial we will see how to stub file dependencies in vue unit tests.

 *note: this is an advanced tutorial on testing.
 If you're not familiar with unit testing Vue components, using babel and webpack check out How to unit test Vue components*